MINUTES TAKEN AT THE ANNUAL GENERAL MEETING

-The Chairman, David McCombe, supported by 18 residents.
+The Chairman, David McCombe (DM), supported by 18 residents.

 Welcome & Apologies:

-The Chairman welcomed everyone and received apologies from Joyce Knapton, Karen Hickman, Robert Godfrey and Pat Manvell.
+The Chairman welcomed everyone and received apologies from Colin Manvell, Pat Manvell and Terry Rawbone.

 Minutes of the Previous Meeting:

 The Minutes were distributed before the meeting.
-Terry Rawbone proposed, Graham Barber seconded and the meeting agreed that the Minutes be recorded as a true record.
+John White proposed, Graham Barber seconded and the meeting agreed that the Minutes be recorded as a true record.

 The Chairman thanked the Committee and all volunteers for their hard work throughout the year.
-He also thanked Cllrs Colin Manvell, Chris Barnett, Karen Hickman and Ann Baker for their support and help, Lynne Rogers for planting and maintaining the planter, Terry Rawbone for looking after the tree lights and batteries and all residents who have donated/helped during the year.
+He also thanked Cllrs.
+Colin Manvell, Chris Barnett, Karen Hickman and Ann Baker for their support and help, Lynne Rogers for planting and maintaining the planter, Terry Rawbone for looking after the tree lights and batteries and all residents who have donated/helped during the year.

 Support to Other Organisations:

-· I continue to update the web pages for the Village Hall and Neighbourhood Watch on an as and when required basis.
+- DM will continue to update the web pages for the Village Hall and Neighbourhood Watch as and when required.

-In the absence of the Treasurer the Chairman outlined the main points and the audited Report and Accounts are attached to these notes.
-The Chairman thanked Graham Barber for auditing the accounts.
-It was proposed by Colin Manvell and seconded by Lorraine Rawbone that the accounts be accepted.
+The Treasurer outlined the main points and the audited Report and Accounts are attached to these notes.
+The Treasurer and Chairman thanked Graham Barber for auditing the accounts.
+It was proposed by Rodney Watts and seconded by Chris Barnett that the accounts be accepted.
 The meeting agreed.
 The Treasurer also talked through the funding for the Village Sign which had been updated since 31st October following receipt of additional grants and donations.

 Parish Councillor’s Report: